logzio/documentation/docs/user-guide/k8s-360/overview.md

 * **Log Error Rate** - Analyze the percentage of log errors that occurred and how many pods were affected. [_How do we calculate the log error rate?_](/docs/user-guide/k8s-360/overview#calculating-log-error-rate)
 * **Security risks** - Presents how many potential security risks are in each of your pods.

-///
-In addition, there are custom labels
-You can filter resources such as deployments, dameonsets, nodes, jobs, and stateful sets based on their custom labels See Kubernetes custom labels to efficiently manage and monitor workloads As a DevOps engineer, I want to view YAML configurations directly within Kubernetes 360 quickviews, So that I can quickly understand and verify the configuration of Kubernetes resources without leaving the context of the quickview.
-///

 ## Quick view

 Clicking on one of the cards or rows opens the quick view menu.
 This menu provides additional information about each element, allowing you to investigate and understand what’s happening inside your Kubernetes environment.